-Videos for required viewing will consist of interactive lecture presentations produced by your instructor.
-Each interactive video presentation will introduce specific terms or concepts that help students understand required readings and facilitate successful completion of module assignments.
-Echo 360 will be utilized to create all interactive video presentations, allowing for the instructor to embed interactive knowledge checks throughout the presentation.
+Videos for required viewing will consist of interactive lecture presentations created and narrated by your instructor.
+These videos are equivalent to full lectures delivered by instructors in an in-person course.
+Thus, these lecture videos provide critical science content related to each drugstore product class, as well as discuss important principles that will help students understand the required readings and successfully complete the module assignments.
+PowerPoint will be utilized to create all interactive lecture presentations.
+Echo360 will be utilized to narrate all lectures, allowing for the instructor to embed interactive knowledge checks throughout the presentation.

-The structure of each video will include a brief introduction that discusses relevant historical or socio-economic factors that impact the product's use, followed by discussing the basic science behind how the drugstore product works along with relevant drug issues, and ending with identifying relevant nondrug options.
-For select interactive video presentations, the videos will introduce the self-care continuum as a framework for contextualizing how the drugstore product class can help manage one's health and well-being.
+The structure of each interactive lecture presentation will include a brief introduction that discusses relevant historical or socio-economic factors that impact the product's use, followed by explaining the basic science behind how the drugstore product works along with relevant drug issues, and ending with identifying relevant nondrug options.
+For select interactive lecture presentations, the videos will introduce the self-care continuum as a framework for contextualizing how the drugstore product class can help manage one's health and well-being.